 You can take courses that lead to an approved qualification and are:

 - Approved at level 3 or above on the National Qualifications Framework (if below level 6, the institution needs to be a UK Border Agency Highly Trusted Sponsor under the Tier 4 Points Based System)

-- work part-time during term time.
-(Students studying at degree level or studying a foundation degree course will be able to work for 20 hours per week.
-If you study any other level of course you will be able to work 10 hours per week
+- Work part-time during term time.
+Students studying at degree level or studying a foundation degree course will be able to work for 20 hours per week.
+If you study below this level of course you will be able to work 10 hours per week

-- do a work placement as part of your course provided it does not amount to more than 50% of your course studies and provided you are studying with a Highly Trusted Sponsor institution, such as Canterbury College;
+- Do a work placement as part of your course provided you are studying with a Highly Trusted Sponsor institution, such as Canterbury College